fastrgv/MATTA/README.md

 For example, let's say you use a Mac and have a friend with a Windows computer.

+	* txt2wav_osx "stop radioactivity"	creates a WAV file from text on OSX (20wpm.wav)

-	* txt2wav_osx 	creates a WAV file from text on OSX.
+	* txt2wav_osx 30 "stop radioactivity" creates a WAV file from text on OSX (30wpm.wav)

+Then your friend can decipher it with the command:

-	* wav2txt.exe 	deciphers the WAV file on Windows.
+	* wav2txt.exe 20wpm.wav deciphers the WAV file on Windows.

 --------------------------------------------------------------------------
-The new inverse app takes a commandline string, which must be quoted to include spaces thusly:
+The inverse app txt2wav takes a commandline string, which must be quoted to include spaces, optionally followed by an integer from the set {10,15,20,25,30,35,40}, and creates an output WAV file, named "xxwpm.wav", with the morse code equivalent.

-	txt2wav "the quick brown fox"

-and creates an output WAV file, named "new20wpm.wav", with the morse code equivalent.
 This output file can be renamed and manipulated using "sox", as follows.

 To slow it down try:
 	sox new20wpm.wav new10wpm.wav speed 0.5